 Jon J.P.
-Cacherat (M.S., L.Ac.) has been working with NTI students for the last 11 years as the acupuncturist for this event.
+Cacherat (M.S., L.Ac.) has been working with NTI students for the last 11 years as the acupuncturist for past detox workshops.
 We thought we’d interview “J.P.” to find out more about acupuncture and his experience working with NTI students.

 1. What kind of conditions are well suited for acupuncture?

 Some conditions are better suited for acupuncture treatments than others.
 In my practice, I specialize in pain relief of muscular conditions and injuries, such as a stiff neck, shoulder pain, Achilles tendinitis, some forms of sciatica, lumbar distress, and a biggie for me, treatment of tennis elbow.
 I have had a lot of success treating a wide range of muscular problems including repetitive motion and ergonomic injuries.

 Outside of the musculoskeletal arena, I have used acupuncture and Chinese medicine for many other situations.
 Many of my patients and clients have obtained relief from sinusitis, low immune function, adrenal fatigue, and crushing stress.
 There is currently a body of research utilizing acupuncture in the treatment and management of Parkinson’s disease.
 I have been keeping abreast of this research and offering it to folks with Parkinson’s who are seeking additional approaches to their conditions.

 As a rule of thumb, if a health issue stems from a cyclical pattern, such as the sleep cycle or the menstrual cycle, acupuncture will be a useful treatment.